Patriots back at work, day after 5th player tested positive - WHIZ News

 The Patriots canceled practice Friday and later placed center James Ferentz on the reserve/COVID-19 list.

+Elsewhere, the Jacksonville Jaguars said Saturday that a practice-squad player tested positive.
+The team placed 12 players on the practice squad COVID-19 list, 11 of them because they have been in close proximity with the infected teammate.

-Jacksonville held its football activities remotely Saturday as part of NFL protocols.
-It could benefit the team that it typically separates practice-squad players from those on the 53-man roster, creating an extra level of protection to help prevent an outbreak.
+It benefited Jacksonville that it separates practice-squad players from those on the 53-man roster, creating an extra level of protection to help prevent an outbreak.

+The Jaguars also placed defensive end Josh Mauro on the regular COVID-19 list.
+He had been suspended the first five weeks of the regular season but rejoined the team Monday and spent the week with the practice squad.

+Those on the list will need three negative tests to be removed.
+The Jaguars (1-4) are confident they will host Detroit (1-3) on Sunday as scheduled, even though they held football activities remotely Saturday as part of NFL safety protocols.

 Also dealing with COVID issues in recent days: Atlanta, Indianapolis, Carolina and Baltimore.